-If your wedding was planned during the COVID-19 outbreak, then your special day will probably look different from your initial vision.
+If your wedding plans change—due to flight issues, travel problems, family challenges, or illness—then your special day will probably look different from your initial vision.
 And that’s okay!
-This is uncharted territory for all of us—brides, grooms, and vendors included.
-Many couples chose to postpone their nuptials, when friends and family can travel and gather.
-Still, others are opting for a virtual wedding over an in-person celebration.
+Many couples may choose to postpone their nuptials when friends and family can travel and gather, while others may opt for a virtual wedding.

 1) Use Something Borrowed

 You can still exchange vows with the family heirloom, or keep a part of Mom or Dad with you on your special day.
 Ask friends and family to mail sentimental items that you can incorporate into your attire.
-(Local friends can drop off the item, but leave it in your mailbox or on your porch.)
+(Local friends can still drop off the item, of course.)
 That way, they can see the item while you live stream your wedding, and it will still be in the wedding pictures.

 Of course, this will be difficult for clothing—like delicate veils or expensive jewelry.
 For those situations, we encourage you wear the item at your post-wedding party, or save it for a vow renewal ceremony.
 Personally, we think a one-year anniversary-party-turned-vow-renewal would be a great excuse to get all your friends and family together!